-The total change in the SW heating rate (Fig. 9a, d) illustrates the effect of the differences in ozone recovery on the temperature change in INTERACT\O3 and CMIP6\O3.
+The total change in the SW heating rate (Fig. 9a and d) illustrates the effect of the differences in ozone recovery on the temperature change in INTERACT_O3 and CMIP6_O3.
 The effect of ozone recovery dominates the total change in the SW heating rate (Fig. 9a), but there is also a small contribution arising from the GHG-driven spring increase in ozone (Fig. 8d).
-In agreement with the stronger ozone increase in INTERACT\O3, there is a stronger SW warming over Antarctica and extending to the South Pacific in this ensemble compared to CMIP6\O3 (Fig. 9a, d and g).
-This contributes to the larger temperature increase simulated by INTERACT\O3 (Fig. 6b).
-Interestingly, the region over the Pacific sector where ozone levels (Fig. 6g) and SW heating (Fig. 9g) are higher in INTERACT\O3 compared to CMIP6\O3 coincides with the region of GHG-induced ozone increase (Fig. 5d).
-The effect of GHGs on ozone represents a dynamical feedback that cannot be simulated in CMIP6\O3 because the ozone field is prescribed and therefore cannot react to changes in dynamics.
-Although this GHG effect is captured in the two CCMs that produced the CMIP6 ozone field prescribed in CMIP6\O3, and although this ozone field is consistent with the SSP5-8.5 scenario used here, intermodel differences in simulating the ozone response to increasing GHGs and declining ODSs lead to inconsistencies between ozone and dynamical changes when the ozone field obtained from other models is prescribed.
-This is emphasized by the weak ozone and SW heating rate changes in CMIP6\O3 in the region where the dynamical increase in ozone driven by GHGs occurs in FOCI.
+In agreement with the stronger ozone increase in INTERACT_O3, there is a stronger SW warming over Antarctica and extending to the South Pacific in this ensemble compared to CMIP6_O3 (Fig. 9a, d, and g).
+This contributes to the larger temperature increase simulated by INTERACT_O3 (Fig. 6b).
+Interestingly, the region over the Pacific sector where ozone levels (Fig. 6g) and SW heating (Fig. 9g) are higher in INTERACT_O3 compared to

+CMIP6_O3 coincides with the region of GHG-induced ozone increase (Fig. 5d).
+The effect of GHGs on ozone represents a dynamical feedback that cannot be simulated in CMIP6_O3 because the ozone field is prescribed and therefore cannot react to changes in dynamics.
+Although this GHG effect is captured in the two CCMs that produced the CMIP6 ozone field prescribed in CMIP6_O3, and although this ozone field is consistent with the SSP5-8.5 scenario used here, intermodel differences in simulating the ozone response to increasing GHGs and declining ODSs lead to inconsistencies between ozone and dynamical changes when the ozone field obtained from other models is prescribed.
+This is emphasized by the weak ozone and SW heating rate changes in CMIP6_O3 in the region where the dynamical increase in ozone driven by GHGs occurs in FOCI.

-The pattern of changes in the dynamical heating rate in INTERACT\O3 is driven by the dynamical response to increasing GHGs (Fig. 8f).
+The pattern of changes in the dynamical heating rate in INTERACT_O3 is driven by the dynamical response to increasing GHGs (Fig. 8f).
 The change in the dynamical heating rate due to ozone recovery is weak in October at 50 hPa (Fig. 8c), but it becomes stronger in November, acting to cool the polar cap (Fig. S4l).
-The region of dynamical warming is larger and the dynamical cooling is stronger in CMIP6\O3 (Fig. 9f) than in INTERACT\O3 (Fig. 9c).
-These differences in the dynamical heating rate originate from differences in wave activity and in the residual circulation, which are discussed in the following section.
-The LW heating rate changes act to dampen the warming due to SW and dynamical heating changes in all simulation (Figs. 8b, e and 9b, e).
+The region of dynamical warming is larger, and the dynamical cooling is stronger in CMIP6_O3 (Fig. 9f) than in INTERACT_O3 (Fig. 9c).
+These differences in wave activity and in the residual circulation, which are discussed in the following section.
+The LW heating rate changes act to dampen the warming due to SW and dynamical heating changes in all simulations (Figs. 8b, e and 9b, e).